 - Read alarms

-- Delete the alarm stored
+- delete the alarm stored,

 - Test the appliance operation.

-1.2 Warnings
+1.2 Cautions

-- Any work on electrical appliances must only be carried out by qualified technicians. - Before servicing an appliance, check the efficiency of the electrical system in the home using appropriate instruments.
-As an example, refer to the instructions described/illustrated in the <<metratester>> course at the address (http://electrolux.edvantage.net) on the Electrolux Learning Gateway portal.
+- Any work on electrical appliances must only be carried out by qualified personnel. - Before servicing an appliance, check the efficiency of the electrical system in the home using appropriate instruments.
+For example: refer to the indications provided/illustrated in the <<metratester>> course at the address (http://electrolux.edvantage.net) on the Electrolux Learning Gateway portal.